Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 • Full Swing: This patented feature provides extra space for the wearer along the shoulders, back, and elbows.

-• Denim Carhartt Jackets: With this style, you can enjoy the look of denim with the added protection you’d expect from Carhartt jackets.
+• Denim Carhartt Jackets: With this style, you can enjoy the look of denim with the added protection you’d expect from Carhartt.

 • Two-way Zipper: Having a two-way zipper at the front part of the jacket allows you to unzip from the bottom, allowing for easy access to pockets or to make yourself more comfortable while sitting.